dcorns/markdown/svgViewBox.md

   ![image view box in virtual space](svgViewBoxOut2.svg.png)

   **Figure C** The view box height is twice that of the SVG height.
-This illistration just shows part the viewBox.
+All other settings unchanged.
+Making the lower rectangle visible even though its position values have not been changed.

 ###ViewBox Coordinates System
 Probably, the hardest thing to grasp about the view box is the coordinates system.
 In order to aid in our discourse regarding SVG coordinates I will use something I like to call codespeak ( *not urban dictionary flavor of codespeak* ).
 We decribe some terms and then define some relationships using symbols familiar to coders.

      LET Wsvg = SVG width attribute value
      LET Hsvg = SVG height attribute value